Butlin's Memorabilia Website

 Northney Camp

-Previously a farm, it was told that one of the former barns was converted into the dining hall for the campers.
-Wooden chalets were built with a fence around a part of the sea to create a swimming pool.
-The camp was exciting and many people would come in the excitement of what is on offer.
-The swimming pool was built and the temporary sea version was converted into a boating lake.
+Once a farm, it is reported that one of the previous barns was converted into the dining hall for campers.
+Wooden chalets were erected, surrounded by a fence enclosing a section of the sea to create a swimming pool.
+The camp was exhilarating, drawing many visitors eager to discover what was available.
+The swimming pool was constructed, and the temporary sea version was transformed into a boating lake.

-During World War Two, the camp was used to help support the war and was renamed HMS Northney, with a number attached (For example, Northney I, Northney II, etc...).
-It was during this time that the camp was extended to accommodate 850 people.
-As the war comes to an end, the camp returns back to being Warner's holiday camp.
+During the Second World War, the camp was utilized to aid the war effort and was renamed HMS Northney, with various numbers assigned (for instance, Northney I, Northney II, etc.).
+It was during this period that the camp was expanded to house 850 guests.
+As the war came to a close, the camp returned to being a Warner's holiday camp.

-Sadly, the eldest camp in Warner's camp history had come to an end in 1981 and was closed down.
-Shortly after, it was demolished with some of this land being a public area with the boating lake remaining today.
+Unfortunately, the oldest camp in Warner's history ceased operations in 1981 and was subsequently closed.
+Shortly thereafter, it was demolished, with part of the land now designated as a public space, while the boating lake remains in existence today.

 Mill Rythe Holiday Camp